 Kong Heng Square

 Ipoh’s hip new creative precinct, Kong Heng Square ⚑, houses a few gift boutiques, a barbershop, and a museum dedicated to local film director Yasmin Ahmad.
 Plan B, probably the city’s trendiest cafe, is also located inside the industrial-chic complex.
 Admittedly I didn’t love the food at Plan B, but the Melbourne-style lattes were fantastic.
-There are some cool street art pieces scattered around as well, making it a nice place for a wander.
+There are some cool street art pieces and independent shops scattered around as well, making it a nice place for a wander.